ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 This proposal seeks to unify the features of language extensions and warnings, and then present a simplified user interface over the unified feature.

+An important direction of travel is that we want a **language edition**, such as `-XGHC20201`, to fix a particular language specification.
+In particular, our aspirational goal is that if a program compiles with `ghc-9.8 -XGHC2021` then it should also compile with `ghc-9.10 -XGHC2021`.

-"Good" and "bad".
+*"Good" and "bad"*.
 In general, language extensions often enable a good new behaviour, while disabling a warning enables a bad new behaviour.
 But "good" and "bad" are clearly subjective, and we've already gotten this wrong a few times.
-(For example, -XDatatypeContexts allows a bad behaviour and -Wno-unticked-promoted-constructor allows a good one, at least in Richard's opinion.)
+(For example, ``-XDatatypeContexts`` allows a bad behaviour and ``-Wno-unticked-promoted-constructor`` allows a good one, at least in Richard's opinion.)
 So we propose the following principle:

-Principle of neutrality.
-GHC itself should not have an opinion about "good" and "bad", for example by categorising one as a language extension and the other as a warning flag; rather language editions should express that choice.
+  **Principle of neutrality.**  GHC itself should not have an opinion about "good" and "bad", for example by categorising one as a language extension and the other as a warning flag; rather language editions should express that choice.

-Not in scope: There are flags that control GHC's language that we are not (yet) including, such as -fdefer-type-errors and -fpedantic-bottoms that control GHC's behaviour.
+Not in scope: There are flags that control GHC's language that we are not (yet) including, such as ``-fdefer-type-errors`` and ``-fpedantic-bottoms`` that control GHC's behaviour.
 While they fit within the overall framework here, there is no great need to consider them now and will only serve to complicate the debate.

 Proposed Change Specification
 -----------------------------

-1. **Extensions can warn**a.
+1. **Extensions can warn**.
 For any given language extension, say GADTs:

    * ``-XGADTs`` allows ``GADTs``
    * ``-XNoGADTs`` errors on a use of ``GADTs``
-   * `` -XWarnGADTs`` warns on a use of ``GADTs``
+   * ``-XWarnGADTs`` warns on a use of ``GADTs``

-1. **Warnings are just extensions**.
+2. **Warnings are just extensions**.
 Almost all current warnings, such as -Wname-shadowing, become a language extension -XWarnNameShadowing, with the obvious algorithmic name conversion.

    Back-compat: all existing warning-flag syntax remains (perhaps indefinitely); but almost all are re-interpreted as a synonym for language extension flags.
 For example ``-Wname-shadowing`` is a synonym for ``-XWarnNameShadowing``.  ("Almost all" because a few warnings are extra-linguistic, such as ``-Winconsistent-flags``.)

-1. **Implications**.
+3. **Implications**.
 A language extension may imply others.
 This is true today; for example ``-XTypeFamilyDependencies`` implies ``-XTypeFamilies``.
 The warning form has a similar dependency: -``XWarnTypeFamilyDependencies`` implies ``-XWarnTypeFamilies``.

-1. **Conservative and non-conservative extensions**.
+4. **Conservative and non-conservative extensions**.
 A conservative extension adds a feature to the language, without affecting the meaning of any existing program; a non-conservative extension changes the meaning of a program.

-1. **Non-warnable extensions**.
+5. **Non-warnable extensions**.
 Some language extensions are non-warnable, so you are not allowed to say ``-XWarnAlternativeLayoutRule`` for example.

    The vast majority of extensions are warnable; in particular, all conservative extensions are warnable.
 Most non-conservative extensions could usefully be made warnable, although it might take extra work to do so.
 Examples: